williamrwagner/williamrwagner.github.io/_pages/home.md

 ---

-I am William R Wagner.
+My name is Bill Wagner.
-I've lived in Rockport for ten years, just south of Pigeon Cove.
+I've lived in Rockport for ten years just south of Pigeon Cove.
 I am running for a position on the Board of Selectman in the upcoming 2020 Rockport town election.

 I'm asking you to vote for me because: